gireeshcse/gireeshcse.github.io/blog/others/ojs/intro.md

 ## Database setup

-* login inot mysql using root
+* login into mysql using root
 * Create ojs database
 * Create a new mysql User